I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 The minute they both had national aspirations, they had to go pro-choice.

-And not so much for the people, but to get the money from the uh from the feminists and the you know the now gang, the nags and so forth.
+And not so much for the people, but to get the money from the feminists and the now gang, the nags and so forth.

 So those stories are all over the place about the hypocrisy.